 Recently, President Biden “declared inflation ‘the No. 1 problem facing families today’ and [his] ‘top domestic priority.'”

 What has inflation impacted?
 Well, the real question is probably what it hasn’t impacted.
 Click Orlando News notes that prices have risen for cars, food, furniture, and gas.
+According to CNN, the Personal Consumption Expenditures price index — which measures the change in the prices of goods and services purchased by consumers — increased by 6.8% in June over same period last year, according to recent data from the Bureau of Economic Analysis.

 With inflation rising to high levels, small businesses (and large businesses too!) are increasing their prices.
 FOX 6 Now cited a study done by business.org which showed that 82% of small businesses had to increase their prices for their products or services as a result of inflation.
-In terms of a break-down, this is what the study saw:

 FOX 6 Now shared that about 92% of small businesses in that business.org study reported that they’ve seen the cost of supplies or services increase since the COVID-19 pandemic started.